zjestrella-r7/plugin-sdk-docs/PYTHON.md

 We have a helper library that aids in common tasks.
 Functions can be accessed by `komand.helper.funcname` where funcname is the name of the function.

-You can execute in the `test` method or similar to get it to list the available functions.
+You can execute code in `test` method or similar to get a list of the available functions.
 This will error out but you will see them.
 Use `help(komand.helper.funcname)` to get specifics.
 Though, we hope the documentation is sufficient enough and you don't have to do this hackish thing.
 ```
 # Add to test function in <action>.py
 dir(komand.helper)
+# Get more info on a specific function
+help(komand.helper.extract_value)

+# Run these in your plugins directory e.g. plugins/myplugin
 make
 docker run -i komand/myplugin sample <action>  > test.json
 docker run -i komand/myplugin test < test.json
 ```